 With the roller coaster ride we’ve had so far this year, I decided to weigh in on what I see happening, with a look at the longer term.
-The S&P 500 stock index dropped 10.5% from January 1st to the low for the year of 1829, followed by the recovery as of March 11th to 2022, a gain of 10.5%.
+The S&P 500 stock index dropped 10.5% from January 1st to 1829, the low for the year, followed by the recovery to 2022 as of March 11th for a gain of 10.5%.
 Market sentiment went from dire to at least complacent, if not bullish, in the past few weeks.

 I am not a short-term oriented investor, nor market timer, nor forecaster.
 But this volatility caused me to revisit my overall investment portfolio and long term plans.
 Any long term plan should make some assumptions about expected future asset class returns.
 In that regard, I ran across a very good article at Morningstar.